JJ/hoborg/text/text.md

 the mech carriage.
-He purposefully knocked on the door, looking at me and moving his mouth in the first phase of a smile that tried to instill trust but would have failed if it weren't for the fact that I was beyond worrying about trust, I could only see beyond the door of that carriage.
+He purposefully knocked on the door, looking at me and moving his mouth in the first phase of a smile that tried to instill trust but would have failed if it weren't for the fact that I was beyond worrying about trust, My mind could only focus on what was inside that carriage.
 And he saw that.

-"So, how much is this worth for you?" he asked me.
+"So, how many pesos, real money,  is this worth for you?" he asked me.

 I didn't answer straight away.
 But that was probably the wrong answer, because he knew that, come this point, I wasn't gonna get back.